Schedule online now by clicking here:

 That would be like a doctor judging you for having the flu.
 We do not judge people for anything they say, and more than likely, what you are dealing with is more common than you think.
 We have also dealt with our own personal struggles as well, so we understand what it's like to go through difficult things and to allow ourselves to be vulnerable enough to ask for help with the most sensitive areas of our lives.
 It takes great trust and strength to do that, and we are honored to be the person to offer you that help.
 If you ever feel judged, please tell your therapist that.
 It is very important that we know if we are doing something unhelpful, not just for your sake, but for all of our clients' sake.
 We are very open to feedback and growth, so please share with us if you felt bad about something we did or said so that we are aware of it and can make improvements.
 I promise, it's okay!

 Yes, you can cuss.
-We have all heard plenty of cuss words, we are not so delicate or easily offended by language, and we understand that sometimes when you are discussing emotionally charged topics, you will let it out however it comes out, which can be pretty raw sometimes.
+We have all heard plenty of cuss words, we are not so delicate or easily offended by language, and we understand that sometimes when you are discussing emotionally charged topics, you will let it out however it comes out, which can be pretty raw or dark sometimes.
 We are human, we get it!
 Many clients feel like they have to hold back with us because we are "professionals," and we would prefer you are comfortable and don't hold back on however you want to talk about your own life.
 We will work on expressing yourself effectively in other contexts as needed, but how you express yourself to us is up to you as long as you are not disrespecting us personally in some way.
-For example, you can call your roommate a b**** in your therapy session, but don't call us a b****.
+For example, you can say someone else is being a b**** in your therapy session, but don't call us a b****.
+If we were to apply the "focus on the problem, not the person" concept here, a more productive thing to say to us would be, "It made me feel ______ when this situation happened (and describe situation)."
+More than likely, we didn't realize we were doing something off-putting and will be happy to adjust.
+Or sometimes our personalities just might not vibe and that's okay too; sometimes you may just need to try a new therapist out and see if their style and personality fit you better.

 1) First, reflect upon why you don't like them and identify the reason.
 There could be several different reasons: